As this year winds down, we’ve recapped its highlights to bring you the best of 2018 in fashion, sneakers, music, movies and more.

 PUMA Thunder Spectra

-Tyler, The Creator departed from former partner Vans to join Nike subsidiary Converse, launching the GOLF le FLEUR* range.
-Using the low-top Converse One Star sneaker as a foundation for the new design, Tyler replaced the shoe’s star cutout detail with a flower panel in fuzzy suede, then added eye-catching two-tone color-blocking.
+Tyler, the Creator departed from former partner Vans to work with Nike subsidiary Converse, launching the GOLF le FLEUR* sneaker range.
+Using the low-top Converse One Star as a foundation, Tyler replaced the shoe’s star cutout with a flower panel in fuzzy suede, adding eye-catching two-tone color-blocking.

-To stay updated on everything happening in the sneaker world, follow @Highsnobietysneakers on Instagram, check our sneaker release date calendar and subscribe to our sneaker chatbot on Facebook to receive lightning quick updates to your inbox.
+To stay updated on everything happening in the sneaker world, follow @Highsnobietysneakers on Instagram, check our sneaker release date calendar, and subscribe to our sneaker chatbot on Facebook to receive lightning quick updates to your inbox.